duboc/simples-tf-app/README.md

 - Grants the GKE service account permission to access the secret using roles/secretmanager.secretAccessor

 ### Cloud SQL PostgreSQL Instance
-- Provisions a PostgreSQL 14 instance
+- Provisions a PostgreSQL 14 instance with private IP
 - Configures backup and maintenance windows
 - Sets up private network access for security
 - Creates a database and user with the password stored in Secret Manager